Women's health movement in the United States: Our Bodies, Ourselves

 In 1969 at Emmanuel College in Boston, Massachusetts, at one of the first conference's for women's liberation, Nancy Miriam Hawley organized a workshop called "Women and Their Bodies."
-Twelve white, middle-class women between the ages of 23 to 39 attended the workshop, which allowed the women to discuss health.
+Twelve white, middle-class women between the ages of 23 and 39 attended the workshop, which allowed the women to discuss health.
 The discussion created a consciousness-raising environment; the strong discussion supplied the women with the necessary tools and ideas that led to the attendees organizing as "the doctors group" to research about women and healthcare.
 "We weren't encouraged to ask questions, but to depend on the so-called experts," Hawley told Women's eNews.
 "Not having a say in our own health care frustrated and angered us.
 We didn't have the information we needed, so we decided to find it on our own."
 As a result of this goal, they spent the summer researching topics they were interested in and began teaching a course titled after the workshop, based on what they had learned and written about.
 It contained sections on abortion, pregnancy, postpartum depression, sexuality, anatomy and physiology, sexually transmitted diseases, and critiques of patriarchy, capitalism, and the healthcare system.
 The book also contained information intended to guide women on "how to maneuver the American health care system, with subsections called 'The Power and Role of Male Doctors,' 'The Profit Motive in Health Care,'" 'Women as Health Care Workers,' and 'Hospitals.'
 They put their knowledge into an accessible format that served as a model for women who wanted to learn about themselves, communicate with doctors, and challenge the medical establishment to change and improve the health of women everywhere.
 They used rhetoric that avoided describing the female reproductive system as passive, unproductive, helpless, or powerless, unlike any doctor or book at the time.

 Their writing was so sought after that they started selling their research as a 35-cent, 136-page booklet called Women and Their Bodies, published in 1970 by the New England Free Press.
 By 1973, 350,000 copies of the retitled Our Bodies, Ourselves had been sold without any formal advertising.
 As a result of their success, the women formed the non-profit Boston Women's Health Book Collective (which now goes by the name Our Bodies Ourselves) and published the first 276-page Our Bodies, Ourselves in 1973.
 The collective published it with the major publisher Simon & Schuster, only on the condition that they would have complete editorial control and that nonprofit health centers could purchase copies at a significant discount.
 It featured first-person stories from women, and tackled many topics then regarded as taboo.